IlusionDev/nextjs-sitemap-generator/README.md

  - **ignoredExtensions**:  Ignore files by extension.(OPTIONAL)
  - **pagesDirectory**:  The directory where Nextjs pages live.
 You can use another directory while they are nextjs pages. **It must to be an absolute path**.
  - **targetDirectory**:  The directory where sitemap.xml going to be written.
+ - **pagesConfig**:  Object configuration of priority and changefreq per route.
  - **nextConfigPath**(Used for dynamic routes):  Calls `exportPathMap` if exported from `nextConfigPath` js file.
   See this to understand how to do it (https://github.com/zeit/next.js/blob/canary/examples/with-static-export/next.config.js)(OPTIONAL)